nativescript-vue/nativescript-vue.org/content/docs/en/routing/manual-routing.md

 `$navigateTo` accepts a second `options` parameter.
 You can use the parameter to:

 * set the transition
-* pass in a `context` object to be used when instantiating the target component
+* pass a `context` object with props to be used when instantiating the target component

-You can use the `options` parameter to pass props to the target component.
 For example:

 ```JavaScript
 this.$navigateTo(Detail, {